PeterC57/AIDevEnv001/README.md

 To get started, follow the detailed instructions in the [SETUP_PLAN.md](SETUP_PLAN.md) file.
 This will guide you through the process of setting up your local environment, including the installation of VSCode, the Dev Containers extension, and all the necessary tools and configurations.

+## Coding Guidelines

+We maintain a set of [coding guidelines](docs/CODING_GUIDELINES.md) to ensure code quality and consistency.
+All contributors are expected to read and follow these guidelines.

 ## Directory Structure

 ```